roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

        *.patch
      ```

+     (On Windows, you may have to move the `*.patch` files to a
+     dedicated temporary directory, and specify that directory on the
+     command line, in place of the `*.patch` glob.)

      This command might ask you about sending the messages in response
      to another message (identified by `Message-Id`).
 Just press Enter
      without entering anything.